 Printing White on Dark Clothing

 The best method for printing white on dark fabric is the print-flash-print technique.
 It may sound so complex but to break it down, it only means you have to print two layers of white ink on dark garments.
 Getting it done once won’t be enough to come up with a vibrant shade of white.
-Working with dark garments is costly and takes more time compared to light fabric.
+Working with dark garments is costly and takes more time compared to light fabric as any garment product design company will tell you.

 How to Print on Tri-Blend Garments